Neloy-SWE/Car-Route-App/README.md

 2. implementation of generate route for more vehicle like bike, train, plane. walking route as well as.

 3. implementation of offline map.

+### Contact:
+For further implementation feel free to reach out at: taufiqneloy.swe@gmail.com